tomhendra/courses/11-master-the-coding-interview/README.md

 - If they know you are desperate and this is the only job you can get then you have no negotiation chance.
 - Showing other options are stakes, allowing the person across the table that you are willing to walk away without a deal which gives you power.
 - Recruiters are always willing to negotiate if they want you, especially when there is a chance of losing you to a competitor.

+### Handling an offer

+- Don't say "yes" straight away.
+- The first thing you should do is ask for more time.
+- If you are well prepared, you should have a few more offers coming in.
+- The more time you have, the more time there is for offers from other companies so you can pick the best package for you.
+- Instead say "this sounds fantastic, I really though this was a great fit when I met you and interviewed, and I am really glad you we both agreed and you see a good fit here.
+Right now I am speaking to a few other companies, so I can't really speak to the full details of the offer until I am done with the interview process and am closer to making a decision.
+But I am sure that we can find something that works great for us because I really want to be part of your team and I had a great time interviewing and I can really see myself working there long term".
+- After you receive the offer, let the other companies know.
+You now have stakes and negotiating power.
+- Reach out to the companies who have not made an offer, and create a sense of urgency as if you have a timeline.
+- "Hello [company contact], I just wanted to give you an update on my interviewing process.
+I've just received another offer from [other company name] which is quite strong.
+With that said I am really excited to potentially work with your company and had a good time interviewing with you, and I really want to see if we can make things work.
+Since my timeline is now compressed with this other offer, is there anything we can do to make the process go a little bit faster?"
+- Let the other companies know that you are wanted, creating social proof & urgency.
+You now have stakes.
+- A company's goal is to hire an effective employee, and hire someone who produces more value than the salary paid.
+- Always know when the deadline is to respond to an offer.
+Be honest and tell them you are waiting on other offers and want to make the right decision.
+- Don't be rushed, they should respect your time.
+- When declining an offer, be polite and never burn your bridges.
+You never know if paths may cross in future.

+- TODO:
+  - Find the exact salary you want?
+Average for Madrid is €35,000, you should be paid average or more!
+  - What value do you provide?
+What type of traits do you have that would make you a valuable hire?
+What would you improve in the company?
+Think about how the company will drive value from you.
+Use this to negotiate.
+  - Always go higher than you want.
+Be prepared to meet in the middle.